Kir-Antipov/Termigram/README.md

 ### 5. DefaultCommandAttribute

-If you want your bot to respond by a prepared message in cases where the user hasn't called any of available commands, just mark one of the methods by [`DefaultCommandAttribute`](https://github.com/Kir-Antipov/Termigram/tree/master/Termigram/Commands/DefaultCommandAttribute.cs):
+If you want your bot to respond with a prepared message in cases where the user hasn't called any of available commands, just mark one of the methods by [`DefaultCommandAttribute`](https://github.com/Kir-Antipov/Termigram/tree/master/Termigram/Commands/DefaultCommandAttribute.cs):

 ```csharp
 [DefaultCommand]